Energy Security Planning, Preparedness, and Response

 Pursuant to Tenn.
 Code Ann. §4-3-510, OEP has the duty and responsibility to “promote state and local energy emergency preparedness in coordination with other appropriate state agencies, such as the military department.”
 Subsequently, OEP is responsible for coordinating Emergency Support Function 12 - Energy (ESF-12) activities related to transportation and heating fuels under the Tennessee Emergency Management Plan, to enhance Tennessee’s preparedness for disruptions to the state’s energy resources.

-This work includes the ongoing management of the State’s Energy Assurance Plan and Tennessee Petroleum Contingency Plan, in cooperation with other State agencies and private industry stakeholders.
-ESF-12 activities require OEP staff to attend U.S. Department of Energy (U.S. DOE) energy emergency planning seminars, participate in training exercises, and serve as the primary ESF-12 Emergency Services Coordinators (ESCs) for the Tennessee Emergency Management Agency (TEMA).
-In addition, OEP staff members serve as the State’s Energy Emergency Assurance Coordinators (EEACs) for the U.S. DOE’s Office of Cybersecurity, Energy Security, and Emergency Response, Division of Infrastructure Security and Energy Restoration.
+This work includes the ongoing management of the State’s Energy Security Plan and Tennessee Petroleum Shortage Response Guidance, in cooperation with other State agencies and private industry stakeholders.
+ESF-12 activities require OEP staff to attend U.S. Department of Energy (U.S. DOE) energy emergency planning seminars, participate in training exercises, and serve as the primary Emergency Services Coordinators (ESCs) for ESF12 Energy in the State Emergency Operations Center at the Tennessee Emergency Management Agency (TEMA).
+In addition, OEP staff serve as the State’s Energy Emergency Assurance Coordinators (EEACs) for the U.S. DOE’s Office of Cybersecurity, Energy Security, and Emergency Response.
 Under this program, EEACs act as points of contact in each state during energy emergencies.

 Energy Security Education and Outreach